-Las Vegas police release more documents from massacre investigation
+Las Vegas massacre: Housekeeper describes interaction with gunman

-(CNN)Authorities in Las Vegas have released more documents from the investigation into the October 2017 shooting in which 58 people were killed and almost 500 others were wounded.
+The host said Paddock was an odd guy who either came to one of the Caesars properties alone or with his girlfriend, Marilou Danley.
+Danley was in the Philippines at the time of the shooting and police said they don't think she was involved.
+Paddock, who killed himself, acted alone, police have said.

-CNN is looking through the documents and will report important developments from their contents.
+There was one incident years ago in which Paddock yelled at him over late luggage, something the host thought peculiar.
+When asked to specify why he thought Paddock was odd, the host said: "He was just weird."

-Documents released Wednesday include witness statements from people attending the concert, headlined by country star Jason Aldean.
+The documents also include many witness statements from people attending the concert, headlined by country star Jason Aldean.

 One man described taking cover to the right of the stage once he and others heard gunshots.
 The witness, whose name was redacted, said he ran during breaks in the gunfire.